mickeym3773/467-capstone-tag/README.md

   ```

 5. Navigate to the root folder, and deploy the changes to the app.
    Note: You can ignore the "build failed" error message in Github for now, automatic builds are not set up yet.
-This command will manually deploy your directory to prod.
+This command will manually deploy your current directory to prod.
+Please make sure to pull master before doing this.
   ```sh
   firebase deploy --only hosting
   ```